Skip to content

 Relays should:

-1. Store addressable event record events.
+1. Store addressable event trusted assertion events from service providers.

 2. Support queries by d tag (target event address), author, or other tag parameters.